8

 22 Mercedes benz a class rt 2023 assisted driving 0

-The lane keeping system only activates on out-of-town roads.
-It’s a little intrusive away from the motorway and is always activated as the engine starts.
+The lane-keeping assistance system only activates on out-of-town roads.
+It’s a little intrusive away from the motorway and is always activates as the engine starts.
 We would prefer a physical button for it, but it’s easy enough to deactivate via a quick-reference infotainment screen menu.

 MPG & RUNNING COSTS

-If you want Stuttgart’s top-level assisted driving technologies on the car, its fully adaptive LED headlights, a head-up display or a Burmester stereo, you have to progress further still up the buying spectrum (but Mercedes’ top-level adaptive cruise control and semi-autonomous driving functions can’t be had on any A-Class).
+If you want the firm's top-level assisted driving technologies on the car, its fully adaptive LED headlights, a head-up display or a Burmester stereo, you have to progress further still up the buying spectrum.
 It’s unlikely that many would be willing to pay a four-figure sum to get piloted driving on this type of car in any case.
-But even without it, this remains a premium-positioned vehicle – and one without the class-leading residual values it might need to easily justify that position, for which buyers need to be prepared to haggle to get a competitive deal.
+But even without it, this remains a premium-positioned product – and one without the class-leading residual values that it might need to easily justify that position, for which buyers need to be prepared to haggle to get a competitive deal.

 On running efficiency, it does rather better.
-In 2018, the pre-facelift A200 Sport we tested returned 56.7mpg on our touring economy test and a 38.8mpg average.
-The new A200 hit 59.3mpg on the former and 44.9mpg on the latter: impressive results suggesting that its mild-hybrid powertrain upgrades have contributed more to real-world efficiency than the WLTP lab test results would suggest.
+In 2018, the A200 we tested returned 56.7mpg on our touring economy test and a 38.8mpg average.
+While the latest A200 we monitored hit 59.3mpg on the former and 44.9mpg on the latter: impressive results suggesting that its mild-hybrid powertrain upgrades have contributed more to real-world efficiency than the WLTP lab test results indicate.

 VERDICT

-Five years ago, our road test of the pre-facelifted, fourth-generation Mercedes A-Class praised the premium-brand lustre of its subject but was more critical of its practicality and slightly rough-hewn driving experience.
+Years ago, our road test of the pre-facelifted, fourth-generation A-Class praised the premium-brand lustre of its subject but was more critical of its practicality and slightly rough-hewn driving experience.
 The car found a great many owners from 2018 in any case.
-And now, in surveying how much progress this entry-level Merc has made, we can credit some significant improvements.
+And now, in surveying how much progress this entry-level Mercedes has made, we can credit some significant improvements.

-Our test results on the new A200 show that, even among cars where you might not even know it features, electrification is having an observable and positive impact.
-The A-Class’s new mild-hybrid engines make it more pleasant to drive, more refined, more responsive, quicker and, by no small margin, more economical.
+Our test results on the latest A-Class show that, even among cars where you might not even know it features, electrification is having an observable and positive impact.
+The A-Class’s mild-hybrid engines make it more pleasant to drive, more refined, more responsive, quicker and, by no small margin, more economical.
 The car impressed us with the greater dynamic polish of its handling, too, for more than a light dusting of driver appeal.

-Among the A200’s vulnerabilities lie a shortage of ride noise isolation and only average cabin packaging, the latter easier to forgive Merc’s smallest model for than the former.
+Among the car's vulnerabilities lie a shortage of ride noise isolation and only average cabin packaging, the latter easier to forgive Mercedes' smallest model for than the former.

 Matt Saunders